 - Taking your child’s temperature before drop-off and recording and initialing the temperature on the RVCP sign-in sheet.
 No child will be admitted to school with a temperature above 100ºF or showing any other COVID-19 related symptoms.

-- Sending your child to school with a mask (teachers will provide mask breaks on socially distanced towels as needed).
+- Sending your child to school with a mask (teachers will provide mask breaks as needed).

 - Caregivers must wear masks and bring their own pen during drop off and pick up.